This article explores the characteristics, causes, and unknowns of pattern hair loss – also known as androgenic alopecia (AGA).

 What is androgenic alopecia?

-Androgenic alopecia (AGA), also known as pattern hair loss, is likely the most common hair loss disorder in the world.
+Androgenic alopecia (AGA), also known as pattern hair loss, is one of the most common hair loss disorder in the world.
 It’s chronic, progressive, and affects up to 50% of women and 80% of men at some point in their lives.
 In the U.S. alone, 30 million women and 50 million men are dealing with AGA that is severe enough to become diagnosable (NIH).

 What does AGA look like?